micahhsu/micahhsu.github.io/content/portfolio/sixdofarm/index.md

   caption: '6 DoF Robotic Arm'
 ---

-I built a 6 degree of freedom robotic arm for my [SC Robotics](https://saddlebackcollegerobotics.com/), my college mars rover team, competing in the [University Rover Challenge](https://urc.marssociety.org/home).
+I built a 6 degree of freedom robotic arm for [SC Robotics](https://saddlebackcollegerobotics.com/), my college mars rover team, competing in the [University Rover Challenge](https://urc.marssociety.org/home).
 Leading it from design to the field, it was a tremendous success.

 This arm is the most difficult and time-consuming project that I have ever attempted, but also the most rewarding.
 The requirements were mechanically and electrically challenging, and the design and implementation required countless iterations.